 Ketone myths frequently suggest exogenous ketones don’t work.
 While these claims will come with any trending diet, exogenous ketones have been extensively researched and are now believed to aid with athletic recovery, while also offering many neuroprotective benefits.

 Not all exogenous ketone products are created equal.
-It is important to do your research and fully understand exogenous ketones, to ensure the product you choose can help you experience benefits.
+It is important to do your research and fully understand exogenous ketones and more specifically, beta hydroxybutyrate (BHB), to ensure the product you choose can help you experience benefits.
 Kenetik is a great exogenous ketone drink that provides many benefits in a quick, convenient, great-tasting beverage.

 Now that you know the truth about keto myths, try Kenetik today and see all the ways it can help you!